NativeScript/docs-v7/ui/styling.md

 * button[testAttr='flower'] {...} - Will apply css on every button which have `testAttr` property set exactly to value `flower`.
 * button[testAttr~='flower'] {...} - Selects all buttons with a `testAttr` property that contains a space-separated list of words, one of which is "flower".
 * button[testAttr|='flower'] {...} - Selects all buttons with a `testAttr` property value that begins with "flower".
-The value has to be a whole word, either alone like `btn['testAttr'] = 'flower'`, or followed by hypen (-), like `btn['testAttr'] = 'flower-house'`.
+The value has to be a whole word, either alone like `btn['testAttr'] = 'flower'`, or followed by hyphen (-), like `btn['testAttr'] = 'flower-house'`.
 * button[testAttr^='flower'] {...} - Selects all buttons with a `testAttr` property value that begins with "flower".
 The value does not have to be a whole word.
 * button[testAttr$='flower'] {...} - Selects all buttons with a `testAttr` property value that ends with "flower".
 The value does not have to be a whole word.
 * button[testAttr*='flo'] {...} - Selects all buttons with a `testAttr` property value that contains "flo".
 The value does not have to be a whole word.

-Attribute selectors could be used alone or could be combined with all type of css selectors.
+Attribute selectors could be used alone or could be combined with all type of CSS selectors.

 ```CSS
 #login-button[testAttr='flower'] { background-color: blue; }